XinwenD/search-palindromes/README.md

 - Test the example case: `"ABCBAHELLOHOWRACECARAREYOUILOVEUEVOLIIAMAIDOINGGOOD"`

-  - Test either "length" or "position" is the main sort key
+  - Test "length" or "position" as the main sort key
-  - Test either "ascend" or "descend" for the sort key
+  - Test "ascend" or "descend" order for the sort key
   - 8 scenarios in total

 - Test a random case: `"aaaabbbbccccMadamLolLoL"`

-  - To test the whether sorting by length works well within groups of substings with the same starting "position"
+  - To test whether sorting by length works well within groups of substings with the same starting "position"
   - 4 scenarios in total.

 ## Future Work